This article explains how to get support for CrashPlan for Small Business from Code42.

 - If you reply to a closed ticket, our ticketing system creates a new follow-up ticket.

 - The ticket is marked Pending if the Customer Champion requires additional input from you.

-- After seven days, the pending ticket is automatically marked as Solved, as explained above.
+- After four days, the pending ticket is automatically marked as Solved, as explained above.

 When a ticket is marked as Solved, you receive an automated notification email.